mm3509/b9122/1-guides/troubleshooting.md

 ### 3.1 How can I edit the code?

 First, you navigate to the location of the file (using Finder on macOS and Windows Explorer on Windows).
 Then, double-click the file you want to edit.
 It should open in your default text editor.
-If not, go back to the file, right-click, click on "Open with" and choose your text editor.
-Before pressing ENTER, click a box that says something like "Always open with".
+If not, go back to the file, right-click, click on `Open with`, then on `Other`, and choose your text editor.
+Before pressing ENTER, click a box that says something like `Always open with`.

 Then, you can start writing code at the places marked with `# TODO`.